M-Marvin/APP-SerialPortUtility/README.md

 To build everything for every platform, it would be enough to run buildAll in the BuildAll sub-directory.

 All tasks are run in the sub-directory of the project using ./metaw *task name*

+# Binaries

+The most recent binaries for all platforms, which are considered "stable", are uploaded as "SerialUtilities.zip" in the root directory.
+Since its a collection of tools, I can't think of any propper way of handling the versioning there ...